 The downside to these opportunities is that they are rare.
 Most of these offer their clients exclusivity and rarely have openings for new clients.
 The attorneys that get in on these had an inside connection before the opportunity came about and were one of the first to jump on board.
 These types of lead-buying companies are unlikely to utilize cold-calling or other types of outreach to find clients.
 They don’t need to.

 If you are approached with such an opportunity, you should try it out.
-Your firm will know relatively quickly whether the leads are high quality and appear to be coming from the source that was advertised.
-If the lead-buying company says they have a connection with a mining union but the leads aren’t coming from miners, then you know something is wrong.
+Your firm will know relatively quickly whether the leads are high-quality and appear to be coming from the source that was advertised.
+If the lead-buying company says they have a connection with a mining union, but the leads aren’t coming from miners, then you know something is wrong.

 If someone has been injured but it was their own fault and they suffered no real damages, then they don’t have a case.
 These people will do a Google search, call the first firm at the top, and get rejected.
 Then they call the second firm listed and get rejected.
-Then the third and so on.
+Then the third, and so on.
 Running a PPC campaign to show at the top of page 1 is expensive, but that is the only way to get your name in front of the people who have a legitimate case.
 These high-quality leads aren’t going to make it to the bottom of the results before a law firm signs them.

-Google charges less to show ads at the bottom of page 1 or even on page 2.
+Google charges less to show ads at the bottom of page 1, or even on page 2.
 Lead-buying companies are incentivized to sell you leads regardless of their quality.
-They will get a higher profit by running the cheap ads that don’t generate high quality cases.
+They will get a higher profit by running the cheap ads that don’t generate high-quality cases.
 There is always some attorney desperate enough to buy them.
 Don’t let it be you.

-What Are The Exceptions?
+What Are the Exceptions?

 If you aren’t proficient in marketing, we don’t recommend trying to find an exception to this rule.
 The marketing industry and geographic markets are constantly changing.
 What works today may not work tomorrow.
 We can’t tell you some secret marketing solution that will allow you to find a hidden gem your competitors haven’t found yet.
 With that said, we will occasionally speak with a law firm that is happy with their lead-buying service.
 Here are a few scenarios:

 - Early Adopter– Some firms got in with a lead-buying service when they were first starting out.
 These firms may have grandfather pricing or some other special treatment that allows them to take advantage of the leads.
 These firms took a risk that paid off, but most of these risks don’t.

 - Underserved Market– Some rural geographies are underserved by law firms.
 In these situations, lead-buying companies may be able to exploit these areas to produce leads at a low cost.
 If you know of an underserved area, your firm would be better off running the firm’s own ads there; but some lead-buying companies may have better oversight and be able to find these opportunities easier.

-- Luck– Sometimes it takes only a single case to make an entire year’s worth of lead buying worth it.
+- Luck– Sometimes it takes only a single case to make an entire year’s worth of lead-buying worth it.

 The bottom line is that if the lead-buying company is generating the leads by utilizing a marketing strategy that the firm could run on its own, the firm is better off running that strategy on its own.

-A Final Warning
+A Final Thought

-Some lead buying companies may sell the same lead to multiple law firms.
+Some lead-buying companies may sell the same lead to multiple law firms.
 This obviously cuts down on your opportunity to close that lead.
 Some companies may be upfront with that policy, and others may hide it.
 Either way, it isn’t a good thing for you.